 Helping Them Cross the Bridge

-Deathwalking: Helping Them Cross the Bridge is now available from these online booksellers, as well as brick-and-mortar bookstores and metaphysical shops:
+Deathwalking: Helping Them Cross the Bridge is now available in paperback and ebook format from:

 Paperback ISBN 978-1-78535-818-0